 The First Draft

-The first draft of your food truck business plan will undoubtedly resemble a jumbled stream of ideas that look nothing like what you had hoped it would.
+The first draft of your food truck business plan will undoubtedly resemble a jumbled stream of ideas.
+It will look nothing like what you had hoped it would.
 Don’t let this get you frustrated.
 It will get better the longer you work out the details and answer the questions it poses.

 Take A Break